UDST/orca/docs/README.md

 ### Editing the documentation

 The files in `docs/source`, along with docstrings in the source code, determine what appears in the rendered documentation.
-Here's a [good tutorial](https://pythonhosted.org/an_example_pypi_project/sphinx.html) for Sphinx.
+The [Sphinx getting-started guide](https://www.sphinx-doc.org/en/master/usage/quickstart.html) covers the reStructuredText syntax and directives.

 ### Previewing changes locally

-Install the copy of Orca that the documentation is meant to reflect.
-Install the documentation tools.
+From the repository root, install the copy of Orca that the documentation is meant to reflect, along with the documentation tools.

 ```
-pip install .
-pip install sphinx sphinx_rtd_theme numpydoc
+pip install ".[docs]"
 ```

-Build the documentation.
-There should be status messages and warnings, but no errors.
+Build the documentation, also from the repository root.
+Warnings are treated as errors, matching the check that runs in CI.

 ```
-cd docs
-sphinx-build -b html source build
+sphinx-build -E -W --keep-going -b html docs/source docs/build/html
 ```

-The HTML files will show up in `docs/build/`.
+The HTML files will show up in `docs/build/html/`.

 ### Uploading changes